awsdocs/amazon-rds-user-guide/doc_source/USER_Tagging.md

 # Tagging Amazon RDS Resources<a name="USER_Tagging"></a>

 You can use Amazon RDS tags to add metadata to your Amazon RDS resources\.
-In addition, these tags can be used with IAM policies to manage access to Amazon RDS resources and to control what actions can be applied to the Amazon RDS resources\.
-Finally, these tags can be used to track costs by grouping expenses for similarly tagged resources\.
+You can also use these tags with IAM policies to manage access to Amazon RDS resources and to control what actions can be applied to the Amazon RDS resources\.
+Finally, you can use these tags to track costs by grouping expenses for similarly tagged resources\.

 All Amazon RDS resources can be tagged
 + DB instances